-The accompanying financial statements of Portland Focused Plus Fund LP (the Partnership) and Portland Focused Plus Fund (the Trust) (collectively the Funds) have been prepared by Portland Investment Counsel Inc. (the Manager) in its capacity as manager of the Funds.
+The accompanying financial statements of Portland Focused Plus Fund LP (the Partnership) and Portland Focused Plus Fund (the Trust) (collectively, the Funds) have been prepared by Portland Investment Counsel Inc. (the Manager) in its capacity as manager of the Funds.
 The Manager of the Funds is responsible for the information and representations contained in these financial statements.
-The Board of Directors of the general partner of the Partnership, Portland General Partner (Alberta) Inc., and the Board of Directors of the Manager of the Trust, have approved these financial statements.
+The Board of Directors of the general partner of the Partnership, Portland General Partner (Alberta) Inc., and the Board of Directors of the Trust, have approved these financial statements.

 The Manager maintains appropriate processes to ensure that relevant and reliable financial information is produced.
-The financial statements have been prepared in accordance with International Financial Reporting Standards and include certain amounts that are based on estimates and judgments.
+The financial statements have been prepared in accordance with International Financial Reporting Standards as issued by the International Accounting Standards Board (IASB) and include certain amounts that are based on estimates and judgments.
 The significant accounting policies which management believes are appropriate for the Funds are described in note 3 to these financial statements.

 PricewaterhouseCoopers LLP is the external auditor of the Funds.
-They have audited the financial statements in accordance with Canadian generally accepted auditing standards to enable them to express to the unitholders their opinion on the financial statements.
+They have audited the financial statements in accordance with Canadian generally accepted auditing standards to enable them to express to the unitholders and partners as applicable, their opinion on the financial statements.
 Their report is attached.